itislu/42free/README.md

 ## Usage

 You can use 42free by running the `42free` command followed by any amount of directories or files you want to move.
-The arguments can be specified as ...
+The arguments can be specified as absolute or relative paths.
-- paths relative to your home or sgoinfre directory,
-- absolute paths.
+42free will automatically detect if the given argument is the source you want to move, or the destination you want to move the source to.

 ```bash
 42free target1 [target2 ...]